 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Professor Mark Davis is Senior Research Fellow at the Department of Mathematics at Imperial College, London.
-With a PhD from the University of California, Berkeley, a background in electrical engineering and computer science, and an ScD in Mathematics from Cambridge University, Professor Davis spent five years as Head of Research and Product Development at the London-based investment bank Tokyo-Mitsubishi International, before setting up a Mathematical Finance group at Imperial College London.
+Mark Davis is Senior Research Fellow at the Department of Mathematics at Imperial College, London.
+Coming from a background in electrical engineering and computer science, with an ScD in Mathematics from Cambridge University, Professor Davis spent five years as Head of Research and Product Development at the London-based investment bank Tokyo-Mitsubishi International, before setting up a Mathematical Finance group at Imperial College London.
 He was awarded the Naylor Prize in Applied Mathematics by the London Mathematical Society in 2002.
-He is the author of six books on stochastic analysis, optimisation and finance, most recently Risk-Sensitive Investment Management (World Scientific 2014), written with Sébastien Lleo.
+He is the author of six books, most recently Risk-Sensitive Investment Management (World Scientific 2014), written with Sebastien Lleo.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.